microsoft/TypeScript-Website/packages/tsconfig-reference/copy/en/options/jsxImportSource.md

 ---
 display: "jsxImportSource"
-oneline: "Specify module specifier used to import the JSX factory functions when using `jsx: react-jsx*`.`"
+oneline: "Specify module specifier used to import the JSX factory functions when using `jsx: react-jsx*`."
 ---

 Declares the module specifier to be used for importing the `jsx` and `jsxs` factory functions when using [`jsx`](#jsx) as `"react-jsx"` or `"react-jsxdev"` which were introduced in TypeScript 4.1.